simplewebrtc/simplewebrtc-talky-sample-app/README.md

-# SimpleWebRTC Sample Talky App
+# Fast Effect Talky App

 To get started, you will first need to edit `public/index.html` to set your API key.